 Second Layer

-- 12 oz. of Chocolate melts – Almond bark is fine, but chocolate melts are my preferred
+• 12 oz.
+Chocolate melts – Almond bark or chocolate melts

 Instructions